 - At least three letters of recommendation from people who can comment on your potential for graduate study.
 Recommendations are due by our application deadline.
-If you have done research in your University, or at another institute, ask your research advisor to provide a letter.
+If you have done research in your university, or at another institute, ask your research advisor to provide a letter.
 Recommendations must be submitted online only.
 Mailed letters of recommendation will not be accepted.

 - Submission of the General GRE test as well as the Physics GRE subject test is not required during the Fall 2021 application process.
 They are considered optional, which means that students may submit the results if they wish (for instance if the exams have already been taken).
 Should taking the exams pose a concern or burden, we discourage taking them.
 Applications will be given full consideration with or without GRE scores.
 We ask that if you are submitting GRE scores that you self-report your GRE and GRE Physics exam scores.
 If you are reporting scores, double check when you fill out the application that you enter your GRE scores in the online form itself, it is not enough to upload the results document.
 Official scores from ETS are not required during the application process.
-If you are admitted and choose to enroll with us, we will then require official test score confirmation direclty from ETS.
+If you are admitted and choose to enroll with us, we will then require official test score confirmation directly from ETS.
 If you would like to have ETS send official scores, please use:

 - School Code: 2928; Department Code: 0808